Nuclear Testing Chronology: 1980's-1990's

 May - Rongelap people evacuate their atoll, moving to Mejatto, a small island in the northwestern section of Kwajalein Atoll.
 Rongelap leaders say they fear that continued residence on Rongelap will expose them to dangerous levels of radiation.
 The Greenpeace ship "Rainbow Warrior" [below] as seen in early June 1985 during the third leg of the Rongelap evacuation and re-location to Mejato Island in Kwajalen Atoll due to lingering fears of radiation on Rongelap.

 The U.S. Congress approves the Compact of Free Association.
 The Compact includes an espousal provision, prohibiting Marshall Islanders from seeking future legal redress in U.S. courts and dismissing all current court cases in exchange for a $150 million compensation trust fund.
-October The Compact between America and the Marshall Islands goes into effect.
+October The Compact [COFA] between America and the Marshall Islands goes into effect.
+UPDATE The Compact money for the Nuclear Claims Tribunal ran out as the initial $150 million was quickly exhausted.
+The RMI Government claims that the U.S. owes the Nuclear Claims Tribunal and the Marshallese people two billion dollars for the nuclear legacy.

 Former Senator and Health Minister of the RMI Jeton Anjain led the people of Rongelap in their decision to evacuate their homeland of 2,000 years in 1985 with the help of Greenpeace.
 Based on a Dept. of Energy report in 1980 Sen. Anjain concluded that Rongelap was no longer safe to live on, and moved the Rongelap community to an island in Kawjalain Atoll